Overview of Mount Everest Climbing

 What's Included?

-- All camping gears (waterproof dining tents, kitchen gears, dining table, chairs, toilet tents, shower tent, etc) with High-quality tents.
+• All camping gear (waterproof dining tents, kitchen gear, dining table, chairs, toilet tents, shower tent, etc) with High-quality tents.

 What's Excluded?

-- Nepal entry visa fee, you can get Nepal visa up on arrival in the Airport.
+• Nepal entry visa fee: you can get a Nepal visa upon arrival at the Airport.

-- Tips for tour/ trekking/climbing staffs and driver
+• Tips for tour/ trekking/climbing staff and driver

-- Any others expenses which are not mentioned on Price Includes section.
+• Any other expenses that are not mentioned in the Price Includes section.

 Essential Information - Mount Everest Climbing

-Costs for Guide and porters in trekking part
+Costs for Guides and porters in the trekking part

 Cost of Accommodation and Food